 The Puerto Rican Boa Project: WiFi lifeline

 The Puerto Rican Boa Project is named after the endemic Puerto Rican boa, a play on the fact that roads snake up into the mountains.
-It’s based on the fundamental observation that restoring communication alongs roads is efficient and tends to reach large portions of the population in an rough terrain where people live along roads.
+It’s based on the fundamental observation that restoring communication along roads is efficient and tends to reach large portions of the population in a rough terrain where people live along roads.

 A high percentage of Puerto Ricans have smartphones.
-That means that providing WiFi or Bluetooth connectivity along a road, even if backed by a very low-bandwidth, text-only internet, would allow most people to transmit and receive critical emergency information in the absence of normal cellular service.
+Providing WiFi or Bluetooth connectivity along a road, even if backed by a very low-bandwidth, text-only internet, would allow most people to transmit and receive critical emergency information in the absence of normal cellular service.

 Draft project breakdown: